 Lots of ovary-havers tend to find out that they have PCOS when they are trying to conceive because PCOS can have a direct effect on one’s fertility.
 Actually, PCOS is a leading cause of infertility in people with ovaries (7).
 As with anything surrounding the human body: EVERYONE’S BODY IS DIFFERENT.
-So, it’s best to consult a healthcare practitioner (we have PCOS experts here!) to determine a specific approach for how to address issues surrounding your fertility.
+So, it’s best to consult a healthcare practitioner to determine a specific approach for how to address issues surrounding your fertility.
 Sometimes, simple lifestyle changes can help to restore ovulation and increase your chances of conception (7).
 Other routes could be using medications––some common ones are:

 - Clomiphene, an ovulation-induction drug